-If you’re lucky enough to be making your way up the Stuart Highway from Alice Springs to Darwin, then do yourself a favour and check out the desert oasis Bitter Springs.
+If you’re making your way up the Stuart Highway from Alice Springs to Darwin, then do yourself a favour and check out the desert oasis Bitter Springs.
 Why?
 Natural hot springs, ferns and palms on either side of you and baby turtles.
 Enough said.

 - Drifting downstream with the current of natural hot springs

 - The possibility of seeing a few baby turtles swimming around

 Every minute that you spend reading this is a minute that you’re not spending in, or on your way to, Bitter Springs, so I’m going to get straight to the point.